2011–12 Cayman Islands Premier League

-The 2011–12 Cayman Islands Premier League season was the 33rd season of top-tier football in the Cayman Islands.
+The 2011–12 Cayman Islands Premier League season was the 33rd season of top tier Cayman Islands Premier League football competition in the Cayman Islands.
 It began on 18 September 2011 and ended on 28 April 2012.

-Elite SC were the reigning champions, having won their 2nd league title last season.
+Elite SC unsuccessfully defended its second successive 2011 title.

 Teams

 East End United were relegated to the Cayman Islands First Division after finishing eighth place in last season's competition.
 Taking their place in the competition were the champions of the First Division, Cayman Athletic SC.

 Another spot in the league was available through a promotion/relegation playoff between the 7th-place finisher in the Premier League, Tigers FC, and the runners-up of the First Division, Academy SC.
 Tigers won this playoff and remained in the competition.